Deigue/ItemWeightCustomizer/README.md

 Based on the ItemWeightCustomizer (https://github.com/Deigue/ItemWeightCustomizer) Synthesis Patcher and the True Realistic Item Weights SSEEdit patcher (https://www.nexusmods.com/skyrimspecialedition/mods/11496?).
 To set multipliers for the weights of items according to categories based of TRIW.

 Changes from the original IWC Patcher:
 	1-More categories to classify.
 	2-Settings are accessible through the settings tab of the Synthesis Program.
 	3-Rather than a fixed number, the weight to set is calculated by multiplying the original weight by the number set for the category at the "Weight Settings" section of 	the settings tab.

-Formula: new Weight = weight * weight settings
+Formula: new weight = weight * weight settings